claragubau/shazam/README.md

    ![shazam_filtered_spectrogram-min](http://coding-geek.com/wp-content/uploads/2015/05/shazam_filtered_spectrogram-min.png)

-5. These key points are saved as a hash.
-Those hash values will be used in order to match the songs requested.
+5. These key points are saved as hashes in a clever way (to make it time invariant): (keypoint_i, keypoint_j, delta_time).
+Finally, those hash values will be used in order to match the songs requested.